ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The challenge now is how to aggregate those scores into a final job level calculation.
 Some key considerations in this calculation:

-* Protect the integrity of the process (e.g., that an employee didn t collude with their peers to artificially inflate or deflate anyone s scores)
+* Protect the integrity of the process (e.g., that an employee didn t collude with their peers to artificially inflate or deflate anyone's scores)

 * Ensure the formula is fair and can be calculated consistently

-* Confirm that the manager s perspective of the employee s impact aligns with peer/subordinate feedback
+* Confirm that the manager's perspective of the employee's impact aligns with peer/subordinate feedback

 * Decide whether all categories in the matrix are weighted equally or unequally.

-Here s the method I recommend to determine a level: Assign the level at which the Cumulative Score is 66 percent or higher.
+Here's the method I recommend to determine a level: Assign the level at which the Cumulative Score is 66 percent or higher.
 The cumulative score for a given level is the percent of all scores that are at that level or higher.
 The lowest level will always have a cumulative score of 100 percent, Level 2 will be 100 percent minus the percentage of votes from Level 1.
 Level 3 is 100 percent minus the percentage from Level 2 and Level 1, and so on.

 In the example above, the individual would be a Level 2.
 At Level 2, their cumulative score is 90 percent.
 Using the 66 percent rule, they are very close to a Level 3 (which is at 60 percent) a mere two votes away.
 That they are so close can be used in coaching to encourage further improvement before promotion, or used to justify an adjustment within a pay band.

-When you've completed your overall calculation, if you've managed to track a manager s scores separately, you can apply the same formula to the manager s scores in isolation and calculate the difference between the level resulting from the cumulative score of the manager s reviews and the level from the cumulative score of all peer reviews.
-A large delta there anything more than one level warrants close attention and additional review as it means the manager and peers have significantly different perspectives on an individual s performance.
+When you've completed your overall calculation, if you've managed to track a manager's scores separately, you can apply the same formula to the manager's scores in isolation and calculate the difference between the level resulting from the cumulative score of the manager's reviews and the level from the cumulative score of all peer reviews.
+A large delta there anything more than one level warrants close attention and additional review as it means the manager and peers have significantly different perspectives on an individual's performance.
 Or it might indicate some irregularity in the voting/scoring process.

 ##### Result Discussion